SAMM BSIMM Mapping

 1. Strategy and Metrics: SM3.2 – Make SSI Efforts Part of External Marketing

 This BSIMM activity emphasizes the integration of software security initiatives (SSI) into external marketing strategies.
 By showcasing robust application security practices to the public, organizations can enhance their reputation and foster a security-aware culture internally.
-This approach draws on the psychological principle known as the Pygmalion Effect, where higher expectations from individuals or teams often lead to improved performance.
+This approach draws on the psychological principle known as the Pygmalion Effect , where higher expectations from individuals or teams often lead to improved performance.
 When employees recognize that their organization values and promotes security excellence, they are more likely to take pride in their work and strive for continuous improvement.

 2. Software Environment: SE3.2 – Code Protection to Safeguard Intellectual Property

 The utility of this activity can be debated.
 On one hand, relying solely on security by obscurity is discouraged as a standalone strategy.
 However, when viewed through the lens of the defense-in-depth principle, code protection adds another layer of security.
 By increasing the effort required for attackers to reverse-engineer code, organizations can make exploitation more challenging.
-While SAMM does not prioritize such activities, incorporating code protection into broader security design considerations could enhance the model’s coverage of intellectual property protection.

 3. Attack Models: AM2.9 – Monitor Automated Asset Creation